Agent Harness Engineering: Why Architecture Matters More Than the Model

 From Minutes to Weeks

-Claude Code supports asynchronous Background Agents that research, analyse, and generate code in the background whilst developers work on other tasks.
-With Agent Teams (experimental since Opus 4.6), multiple Claude Code sessions orchestrate collaboratively on a shared project – with direct communication between the agents.
+Claude Code supports asynchronous background agents that research, analyse, and generate code in the background whilst developers work on other tasks.
+With Agent Teams (experimental since Opus 4.6), multiple Claude Code sessions collaborate on a shared project, communicating directly with one another.

 Why Tokens Escalate

-AI agents consume 3 to 10 times more LLM calls than simple chatbots.
+AI agents make 3 to 10 times more LLM calls than simple chatbots.
 A single user request triggers planning, tool selection, execution, and verification.
 Costs escalate for four reasons:

 System Prompt Repetition

-The complete system prompt is sent with every API call.
-A 10-step agent with a 4,000-token system prompt consumes over 40,000 input tokens solely through context accumulation.
+The full system prompt is sent with every API call.
+A 10-step agent with a 4,000-token system prompt consumes over 40,000 input tokens through context accumulation alone.

 Output Token Premium